Battle of Glenmaquin: Felim’s Confederate army

 In contrast to the Protestant militias, the Confederate military during the early stages of its existence was relatively undisciplined and poorly trained.
 This was partly due to Felim O'Neill's lack of military experience, but also the Irish soldiers' tendencies to attack British civilians and plunder their possessions rather than fight the enemy forces.

 In the late spring of 1642, Felim decided to invade Donegal.
 It’s not entirely clear why he chose to directly confront the Laggan Army at that time.
 Felim’s military record in the field was spotty with more defeats than victories.
-Support for the rebellion among the local Irish lords was weak in counties Donegal and Derry compared to the enthusiasm across the rest of Ulster.
+Support for the rebellion among the local Irish lords was weak in counties Donegal and Londonderry compared to the enthusiasm across the rest of Ulster.
 Felim may have believed that confronting the Laggan Army would gain him the support of the hesitant Irish lords.
 Alternatively, he may have believed that he could defeat the Laggan Army and then conquer northwest Ulster including the undefended Royalist stronghold and port city of Londonderry.
 Or perhaps Felim was caught in a trap and had no other alternative in that the eastern counties of Ulster were held by Sir Robert Monro, commander of a Scottish expeditionary force, who was sent to protect Protestant civilians.

 Carrying through with his decision, Felim joined forces with the MacDonnells of Antrim in early June and marched west toward Donegal with an army estimated to be as large as 6,000 foot and several hundred horse.
 Also supporting Felim in the invasion of Donegal was Alasdair Mac Colla, the Scottish military officer who defected to the side of the Irish Confederates in early 1642.